 According to celebrity esthetician Renée Rouleau, the first obvious cause of wrinkles is plain and simple: time.
 As skin ages, that plump, youthful complexion we once had starts to deflate and our collagen and elastin levels decrease.
 Additionally, free radical damage from the sun, pollutants, smoking, and alcohol can all contribute to fine lines and wrinkles.
 Another key factor?
 Your diet.
 Yes, what you eat affects the overall look and tone of your skin, and that includes its youthfulness (or lack thereof).
-So along with shielding your skin from the environment and limiting your vino intake, being mindful of what you ingest will help prevent lines and wrinkles (as well as treat the ones that already exist).
-That's right: You can eat your way to younger-looking skin.
+So along with shielding your skin from the environment and limiting your vino intake, being mindful of what you ingest might help prevent lines and wrinkles (as well as treat the ones that already exist).
+That's right: You may be able to eat your way to younger-looking skin.
 Alas, the fountain of youth has been discovered (sort of).
 But until we find the free-flowing, age-reversing body of water that J.Lo and Jennifer Aniston are sipping from, we suggest munching on these wrinkle-fighting foods daily.
-Keep scrolling to learn more!

 Says dietitian Dana James, "Avocado contains a fat so tiny it can slip through membranes and protect the mitochondria and DNA from free radical damage.
 This means more radiant skin!
 Add avocado to a nori wrap filled with baby greens, wild salmon, tomatoes, peppers, and sprouts."
 Or, you know, you can continue business as usual and eat it on toast.